The Untold Truth Of Mary Kay Letourneau

 According to a subsequent report in the Seattle Post-Intelligencer, jurors in the civil case sided with the school and the city, noting that police "didn't see any illegal sexual activity" at the time and that Fualaau's mother even allowed him to go home with Letourneau following the incident.
 "We never had any responsibility for what happened," said Geri Fain, assistant superintendent of the Highline School District.
 "I do know that [Faulaau] has issues he has to deal with, and I hope he gets all the help he needs."

 Within hours of Mary Kay Letourneau's release from prison in 2004, Vili Fualaau, then 21, was working with the courts to rescind a no-contact order between him and his former educator, who was 42 years old at the time.
 Though he expressed emphatically in his motion that he did not fear or feel forcible compulsion from Letourneau, many in the press found the continuation of the formerly illicit relationship to be disturbing.
-Author Gregg Olsen said their reunion spoke volumes about Letourneau's pathology.
-"She has a personal need to get back together with him to prove to the world this is a love story and not a crime story," he said.
+Author Gregg Olsen said that pandemonium surrounding their reunion spoke volumes about Letourneau's controversial rise to fame.
+"It wasn't like a sex offender was coming out of prison," he said to CNN.
+"It was really like a celebrity was about to make her debut."

 Blending her two families was difficult